-Bringing together authors uniquely placed as experts in their fields, this book argues that it is essential to trace the traumatic roots of women’s violence and offending.
+Bringing together authors uniquely placed as experts in their fields, Invisible Trauma argues that it is essential to trace the traumatic roots of women’s violence and criminality.
 Powerful intergenerational factors perpetuate the cycles of offending and trauma re-enactment that current sentencing practice overlooks.
-The authors of this book present a psychoanalytically informed account of the development of violence and other offending, identifying pathways for change to address trauma within the lives of these women and their children, and also to create a responsive, effective and sensitive workforce.
+The authors present a psychoanalytically informed account of the development of violence and other offending, identifying pathways for change to address trauma within the lives of these women and their children, and also to create a responsive, effective and sensitive workforce.

 2. Maternal Violence: Ordinary and Extraordinary

 The vulnerability of black women to forensic mental health and criminal justice settings